WICG/webusb/extension-service-worker-explainer.md

 device.
 Extensions can currently access the API from the extension [background page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/background).
-The goal of this proposal is to provide an alternate means for extensions to access WebUSB API without the use of a background page.
+The goal of this proposal is to provide an alternate means for extensions to access WebUSB API from a similar background context without the use of a background page.

 ## Proposed specification changes
 The Navigator attribute `navigator.usb` is currently exposed for DedicatedWorker